 Many award-winning chefs are hard at work preparing delicious foodie experiences, from fine dining to breweries and a selection of the finest places to have après and cocktails.
-My first trip to Whistler, I didn’t even know what an après was, but I quickly got on board and so should you.
+On my first trip to Whistler, I didn’t even know what an après was, but I quickly got on board and so should you.

-The term is french for “after” or “following” an activity.
-In Whistler that activity is usually skiing, but is used loosely to refer to eating and drinking after a day of activities.
+The term is French for “after” or “following” an activity.
+In Whistler, that activity is usually skiing, but is used loosely to refer to eating and drinking after a day of activities.